 🎵 Since we also don't provide a true fundamental music background, you should also be able to become familiar with the scale's musical construction.
 That only implies that you should understand "what are" intervals, chords, arpeggios, and scales, from a musical point of view; and then be able to fret those by looking for the musical figures, and not just stopping at the markers on the charts.
 You only need to have some grasp of the basics, and then those concepts can grow right along with your familiarity on the neck.

-You do need good familiarity with the scale and chords for orientations; and that's because fundamentally, some scale, or at least chords, forms the "scaffolding" that links one place to another.
+You do need good familiarity with the scale and chords for orientations; and that's because fundamentally, some scale, or at least chords, forms some "scaffolding" that links one place to another.
 So having confidence with those is one important objective.
 The true goal of the musical outcome is then to develop confidence with orientation on the neck.
 You want orientation on the neck, in order to play the very varied music.
 Our method is not one that would try to bring you to the music from the shapes: the shapes are just a toolkit for the fretboard: and, any music.
 Rest assured that everything can come together in its' own way; and there is nothing "wrong" with studying, or even composing the music with the fretboard in hand, so long as shapes are not where you stop.
-You'll also see that the music is essential to getting the freedom through the charts; and not feeling "boxed into" shapes.
+You'll also see that the music is essential to getting the freedom from the charts; and not feeling "boxed into" shapes.

 Modes are not the first thing you must approach with this material — and you can in fact put that off before going ahead and working in any scales, chords, or shapes anywhere on the whole neck.
 But if you're not familiar with modes, then a quick description is easy to understand.
 First understand two definitions:

 So: you may be familiar with the Major scale; and the Minor scale.
 The Major scale is built from what's called the Diatonic scale (which for now, is really just like two names for the same scale).
 The Major scale has all Major and Perfect intervals: M2, M3, P4, P5, M6, and M7.
 And now in fact, the Minor scale comes out of the same Diatonic scale.
-To lay out the Minor scale, you start playing that same scale from the 6th scale degree.
+To lay out the Minor scale, you start playing that same scale, from the 6th scale degree.
 This gives us the minor sequence of intervals: M2, m3, P4, P5, m6, and m7.

 So now we'll see that even if the seven notes are the same notes, the interval sequence will be different when you start at a different note; and then, those two scales have different tonalities.
 The Diatonic scale with all natural notes is: C D E F G A B C. And: the Major scale: C D E F G A B C; sounds different than the Minor scale: A B C D E F G A; because the sequence of the (same) intervals is not the same.